porrey/Solar-Calculator/README.md

 # Solar-Calculator #
 Calculates the sunrise and sunset for a given date and location (using geo coordinates).
 This library uses the method outlined NOAA Solar Calculations Day spreadsheet found at http://www.esrl.noaa.gov/gmd/grad/solcalc/calcdetails.html.

+# Installing #
+Add this to your project in Visual Studio using NuGet Package Manager UI and ID **SolarCalculator** or using the Package Manager Console.

+    PM> Install-Package SolarCalculator

 # Sample Code #

 The sample code below shows how to initialize and call the Solar Calculator to get the sunrise and sunset for the given location.